What Is the Structure of the Bee Antenna?

 The Pedicel

 As in humans, the pedicel and the scape are connected by a hinge-like junction.
-The flagellum is able to rotate more freely because to this joint.
+The flagellum can rotate more freely because of this joint.
 On the pedicel, there is also the Johnston’s organ.
 The pedicel and the flagellum’s base house this structure.

 The Johnston’s organ is a highly specialized receptor that can pick up on even the smallest movements of the antenna, allowing the brain and flagellum to communicate clearly.